m-millions/count-words/README.md

     The last commit for the first major version of the script is associated with the following SHA-1 hash value: 536eef87b3955605ea62ed6a0057682d209a52a8

+    The commit's description is: "Updated descriptions and TO Dos."